julianmichael/debate/README.md

 ### Running the model debate server

 To run debates with GPT-4 as a participant, you will need to have the packages in `model-debate/requirements.txt` installed.
-To start the server (which formats and processes POST requests sent from the main Scala webapp, before sending the debate transcript to GPT-4), run `uvicorn app:app`.
+To start the server (which formats and processes POST requests sent from the main Scala webapp, before sending the debate transcript to GPT-4), navigate to the subdirectory `model-debate` and run `uvicorn app:app`.

 ### Running the analytics server